 The first thing that you should make sure to carefully think about is how large you would like your compost bin to be.
 While some compost bins are compact enough that they can fit underneath kitchen sinks, others require larger amounts of space, and should instead be placed in pantries or closets.

-Additionally, do you plan on being able to pick up and carry your compost bin to a larger composting area, or would you like it to be completely self-sustaining and semi-permanent?
+Additionally, do you plan on being able to pick up and carry your compost bin to a larger composting area such as an outdoor compost bin or tumbler, or would you like it to be completely self-sustaining and semi-permanent?

 Many of these questions will be answered by your living constraints, but it is important that you have these answers before you start officially looking for one to purchase.